 This permanent, gradual damage from dangerous noise levels is related to the way the inner ear functions.
 While many parts of our body have ways of repairing themselves, the delicate cells responsible for detecting sound waves in the air cannot replace themselves when they are damaged.
 The only “hair cells” our ears will ever have are the ones we are born with.
 This means an injured cell goes out of commission for the rest of your life and each hair cell lost further limits our ability to effectively detect sound.

 Loud noises cause stress to the hair cells and carry the potential to damage them.
-If we don’t protect our hearing from loud sounds, hearing damage accrues.
+If you aren’t protecting your hearing from loud sounds, hearing damage accrues.
 Research also demonstrates that hair cells become more fragile as we age.
 By age 65, about one third of the population has significant hearing loss.
 At age 90 that percentage jumps to 90%.
 Hearing exams are a good way to monitor your hearing as you age, and catch hearing problems in their early stages.

 The Benefit of Early Treatment